 Anxiety, Depression, and Anger

-Anxiety can cover a lot of different presenting conditions.
-It’s our bodies warning system when we are experiencing perceived threats or potential danger.
+Anxiety is our bodies warning system when we experience perceived threats or potential danger.
 In some cases, this is normal and natural because it is designed to keep us safe.
-The issue becomes when our anxiety overrides our activities in what is most often a relatively safe and ‘normal’ life.
+The issue becomes when our anxiety overrides what are most often safe or ‘normal’ activities.

-We will work at a pace that we set together to help you discover where you can find strength, resiliency, and courage to confront, conquer, and dismiss your greatest sources of anxiety.
+Together, we will work at a pace that is taiolored to your own needs; that helps you discover strength, resiliency, and courage as we confront, understand, and move through your greatest sources of anxiety.

 Depression can take on different forms.
 Whether you are dealing wth Major Depression.
-Persistent Depressive Disorder, or Seasonal Affective Disorder depression can cause a range of experiences that can include intense symptoms that affect how a person feels, thinks, and engages in daily activities, which can include sleeping, eating, or working.
+Persistent Depressive Disorder, or Seasonal Affective Disorder; depression can cause a range of intense symptoms that affect how a person feels, thinks, and engages in daily activities.

 Depression can affect anyone regardless of the persons age, gender, race or ethnicity, income, culture, or education.
 Further, there is research to suggest that genetic, biological, environmental, and psychological factors can also play a role in the disorder.